 People do that to keep the towel out of the water, but also to avoid getting dizzy by putting a cool wet towel on the head!

-The first one is “Agariyu” which is a warm water or pure hot spring.
-To rinse your body by using Agariyu after you come out of the bath.
+The first one is “agariyu” which is a warm water or pure hot spring.
+To rinse your body by using agariyu after you come out of the bath.
 If you don’t want to rinse the hot spring minerals, you can skip this step too.

 The second one is drying your body before getting into the changing room.
 You don’t want to change your clothes on the wet floor, do you?
 Let’s enjoy the onsen comfortably until the end.

-We hope you can relax both physically and mentally, and fully enjoy onsen in Beppu.
+Now that you know how to take onsen, we hope you can relax both physically and mentally, and fully enjoy onsen in Beppu.

 If you click the button below, you can find great hot springs more.
 Get started!